jerschro/how_to_dft/docs/orca/index.md

 ## SLURM Script for ORCA

 Below is an example SLURM script for ORCA.
 After loading the correct modules and environment variables, you can invoke ORCA with the command ```$ORCADIR/orca orca.inp >> orca.out```.
+There are two SLURM script versions below.
+The first one runs one job and the second one runs multiple .inp files in the same node.

 ``` bash title="run_orca.sh"
 #!/bin/bash